-The Chiswell Islands are prime seabird nesting sites, and here we find Tufted and Horned Puffins, often close to the boat.
+Scenery and some wildlife here are on a massive scale, and we should find several active Humpback Whale groups that spend summers feeding in these food-rich ocean waters.
+We may also find pods of Orca or Dall's Porpoise, and on bergy bits (glacial ice chunks) near Northwestern Fjord, Harbor Seals with pups.
+The Chiswell Islands National Wildlife Refuge are prime seabird nesting sites, and here often close to the boat we find Tufted and Horned Puffins.
 Common Murre are abundant too and easy to see and photograph.
 Hopefully our captain is able to find the much less common Thick-billed Murre.
 Black-legged Kittiwake are also common, and while cruising around the island we also hope to find a few Parakeet Auklet.
 As we enter the narrow channel that leads to Northwestern Fjord, we look for Rhinoceros Auklet, and possibly Ancient Murrelet.
-The rare Kittlitz Murrelet is usually found in the water adjacent to scree slopes near freshwater inlets.
+The rare Kittlitz' Murrelet is usually found in the water adjacent to scree slopes near freshwater inlets.
 The boat must navigate floating ice recently calved from Northwestern Glacier, but our captain is still able to pull quite close to the glacier.
 Here we float among the ice and experience the sounds of an actively calving glacier - extraordinary!
-On the way back, we venture into deeper water where we look for Sooty and Short-tailed Shearwaters, other alcids and Fin Whale.
-As we reenter Resurrection Bay, we quietly venture close to a very small Redfaced Cormorant nesting colony, and may even find a Black Oystercatcher foraging along the rocky coast.
-After a very full day on the water, dinner is at your leisure once you regain your land legs.
-Accommodations at Edgewater Hotel, Seward (B,L) Thurs., June 14 Alaska Sea Life Centre / Return to Anchorage After breakfast we pack our bags and load the van, then walk the harbor's edge looking for alcids and gulls.
+On the way back, we venture into deeper water where we look for Sooty and Short-tailed Shearwaters, other alcids, and Fin Whale.
+As we reenter Resurrection Bay, we search for Red-faced Cormorant, and may even find a Black Oystercatcher foraging along the rocky coast.
+After we regain our land legs, we enjoy a final meal together in celebration of our great adventure.
+Accommodations in Seward (B,L,D) Thurs., June 13 Local Hotspots | Return to Anchorage After breakfast we pack our bags and load the van, then drive the harbor's edge looking for alcids and gulls.
 Sometimes out-of-place birds follow a fishing boat back into the harbor.
-We continue birding the edge of the bay as we walk to the Alaska Sea Life Center.
-Along the way we see Harlequin Duck, Marbled Murrelet, and more Bald Eagle!
-Then we head into the Center, an outstanding marine interpretive center funded by the Exxon Valdez.
-The Center provides information about the resources associated with Alaska's coastal waters and provides an opportunity to photograph and get up-close looks at rehabbed birds.
-Both species of puffins, murres, and kittiwakes, along with various waterfowl and shorebirds are on sight and ready for their close-up.
-And given that we visit during the Arctic nesting season, all are in alternate plumage - they are stunning!
-Naturalist Journeys, LLC / Caligo Ventures PO Box 16545 Portal, AZ 85632 PH: 520.558.1146 / 800.426.7781 Fax 650.471.7667www.naturalistjourneys.com / www.caligo.com info@caligo.com / naturalistjourneys@gmail.com We plan lunch on the way back to the airport.
-Our plan is to reach the airport in time for the first flight out after 3:00 PM.
-If no one has that flight, we can linger, or we can stagger our vehicles.
+We continue birding at a local set of feeders where we could see all three species of chickadee, Pine Grosbeak, and Red Crossbill.
+Next stop is Bear Creek, where we watch Sockeye Salmon making their way upstream towards their spawning redds and keeping an eye out for the resident American Dipper.
+We plan lunch on the way back to the airport and then arrive at the airport in time for the first flight out after 3:00 PM.
+If flight departures allow, we can take a little more time in returning to the airport.
 Many flights leave Anchorage after 10:00 PM, so for those with later night connections, we can enjoy dinner at one of the hotels near the airport and drop you off - or if very late, you can take a shuttle.
 For those with next day morning flights, we are happy to drop you at an airport hotel.
-We recommend the Lakefront.
+We recommend the Millennium Lakefront Hotel.
 (B,L) Cost of the Journey Plan Ahead!